live-wire/journal/README.md

 - `/searchword` Navigate through the results with `n` and `N`.
 - Find and replace in selection: like perl regexes
     - select text > `:` > `s/toreplace/replacewith/gc` -(`g` for all occurances, `c` for interactive one by one).
+- Jump to file in folder like an IDE:
+    - `:tabe <filepath>` Tab etc. also work here.
+    - switch between tabs: `gt` forward, `gT` backwards.

 ---
 `July 11, 2019`